Maine Court Records

 - 6 points for going 15 to 30 miles per hour over the speeding limit

-If the driver gets six demerit points, the state DMV will send a warning letter via mail to advise the driver of the current situation.
-Accumulating up to 12 points within a year will result in a 15-day suspension of the driver’s license.
-If a driver’s license is suspended multiple times (at least three times) within three years, a 120-day suspension of the individual’s license will follow.
+If the driver gets six demerit points, the state DMV usually sends a warning letter via mail to advise the driver of the current situation.
+Accumulating up to 12 points within a year may result in a 15-day suspension of the driver’s license.
+If a driver’s license is suspended multiple times (at least three times) within three years, a 120-day suspension of the individual’s license may follow.

 How to Find a Traffic Ticket Attorney in Maine